 Pattypan Squash Stir Fry is a great tasting, vegetable rich noodle stir fry recipe.
 Sometimes stir fry recipes can start to taste the same, with the same flavours and same vegetables.
 I love to add interesting vegetables to my stir fry recipes and experiment with flavours.

-My Summer Squash explosion is still continuing in my garden.
+My Summer Squash explosion is still continuing in my garden, and I’m always finding creative ways to create summer squash recipes.
 And I’m still confused what to call my Summer Squash, specifically the Pattypan.
 It has so many names.
-The most common type of Summer Squash is Zucchini, followed by Pattypan Squash, which is my favourite.
+The most common type of Summer Squash is Zucchini, followed by Pattypan Squash, which is my favorite.
 It looks like a flying saucer from a bad 1950’s movie, and comes in a variety of colours, yellow, white and shades of green.
 According to Wikipedia, the Pattypan Squash is also known as a Button Squash, Scallop Squash, Sunburst Squash, Granny Squash, Custard Marrow, Custard Squash, Ciblème in Cajun French, White Squash, and Scallopini.

 So I have so many of these growing in my garden, they are so delicious and healthy too!
 I let them grow much larger than the tiny ones the store sells.
 If you are buying them, then instead of cubing them, maybe just cut them in half or quarters, depending on how small they are.
 Stir Fry’s are an amazing way to get your kids to eat vegetables, and a good way to clean out your fridge and garden.

-I’ve called this recipe my Asian Pattypan Squash Stir Fry (not a Chinese stir fry) as it has different flavours/influences from different Asian countries.
+This summer squash recipe has an Asian influence (not a Chinese stir fry) as it has different flavours/influences from different Asian countries.
 The Chinese contribution to the recipe are the Sichuan Peppers as they add a depth to the beef marinade.
 Sichuan Peppers aren’t spicy and are actually a dried berry.
 You can omit this if you don’t have them available.

 I love wide noodles and especially Udon Noodles (Japanese).
 They remind me of Chinese hand pulled noodles that my mum used to make when I was a kid.
 We called it ‘тянутый’ noodles in Russian which means ‘pulled’ noodles.
 The whole process of making Lagman Stir Fry is a very interesting process, but Udon noodles are readily available here.
 I hate the Udon Noodles that aren’t refrigerated, just sitting on the supermarket shelf.
 When you open them, they have a chemical smell and taste that I can’t shake.
 I’ve been lucky to find fresh Udon Noodles, in a frozen pack, which remind me of the hand pulled noodles, without the work!

-This Pattypan Squash Stir Fry or Summer Squash Stir Fry is so colourful and the flavours go so well together, especially the toasted pine nuts.
+This is one of my favorite Summer Squash recipes.
+Summer Squash Stir Fry is so colorful and the flavors go so well together, especially the toasted pine nuts.
 And a delicious way to eat Summer Squash, I mean Button Squash, I mean Pattypans… Bon Appetit! Приятного аппетита!

 - 500 g Beef Strips marinated in marinade